As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

 Cannabis for Medical Purposes in Canada

-There are two simple steps to registering to legally obtain cannabis from a licensed producer of your choice:
+Prior to full legalization, you needed to take the following steps to obtain cannabis from a licensed producer of your choice:

 - Complete that licensed producer’s registration form online or in-person

 - Provide the licensed producer with your original medical document or recommendation

 To grow your own medical cannabis you needed to register with Health Canada.

 You could also designate someone else to grow the medical cannabis for you.

 Compassion Clubs & Dispensaries in Canada

 Prior to legalization, storefronts that sold marijuana were called compassion clubs and dispensaries.